-- Behave in a manner which would lead any reasonable person to questions their suitability to work with students or act as a role model - Drink alcohol with current pupils in public or private places, nor purchase alcohol for pupils - Drink alcohol when supervising pupils or on school trips.
-This is advisable even when there are no pupils present, as school personnel may be called to act if an emergency occurs - Make inappropriate remarks to a student (including email, text messages, phone or letter etc.) - Discuss their own sexual relationship with or in the presence of students - Discuss a student's sexual relationships inappropriate settings or contexts - Make (or encourage others to make) unprofessional personal comments in any form of communication (e-mail, conversations or social networking comments)
+- Behave in a manner which would lead any reasonable person to questions their suitability to work with students or act as a role model - Drink alcohol with current pupils in public or private places, where possible.
+If this is unavoidable, school personnel must maintain professional judgement. - purchase alcohol for pupils - Drink alcohol when supervising pupils or on school trips.
+This is advisable even when there are no pupils present, as school personnel may be called to act if an emergency occurs - Make inappropriate remarks to a student (including email, text messages, phone or letter etc.) - Discuss their own sexual relationship with or in the presence of students - Discuss a student's sexual relationships inappropriate settings or contexts

+Make (or encourage others to make) unprofessional personal comments in any form of communication (e-mail, conversations or social networking comments)